chiselstrike/docs.chiselstrike.com/tutorials/getting-started/step-08.md

 1. Use the "Import Git Repository" option.

-   At this point, normally, you would be able to find your repo in the UI persented here.
+   At this point, normally, you would be able to find your repo in the UI presented here.
 However, if this is your first time using ChiselStrike with this GitHub account, ChiselStrike will not have access to your repo.
 Note the following message: